messi-ashish10/ccgc5501-bigiamchallenge-writeup/challenge3.md

 Once I clicked the confirmation link, the subscription was confirmed, and I was able to receive notifications from the SNS topic.

 **Step 4: Receive the Message**

 After confirming the subscription, I started receiving messages from the SNS topic.
 These messages contained the relevant information, including the flag or other useful data, which I could then extract for further use.
 ```
 flag: {wiz:always-suspect-asterisks}
 ```
-Step 5: Submit the Flag: Finally, I submitted the retrieved flag on the challenge platform.
+**Step 5: Submit the Flag**

+Finally, I submitted the retrieved flag on the challenge platform.

 ## Reflection
 **What was your approach?**